 2018 Fellowships Recipients

-Four (4) Fellowships are awarded annually during the Q ANZAC 100: Memories for a New Generation project.
-Valued at $15,000 each, these fellowships support research projects that uncover and explore untold stories about Queensland’s experience during the First World or other significant military campaign from the last 100 years.
+Four (4) Fellowships were awarded annually during the Q ANZAC 100: Memories for a New Generation project between 2015-2018.
+Valued at $15,000 each, these fellowships supported research projects that uncovered and explored untold stories about Queensland’s experience during the First World or other significant military campaign from the last 100 years.

-One (1) of the Q ANZAC 100 Fellowships will be awarded to a project that uses digital content to produce an innovative outcome.
+One (1) of the Q ANZAC 100 Fellowships was awarded to a project that would use digital content to produce an innovative outcome.
 Digital content about Queensland may be sourced online from any collecting institution but should include some content from Queensland’s key collecting institutions - SLQ, Queensland State Archives and Queensland Museum.

 Dr Anastasia Dukova

 Anastasia’s project, Queensland Police and the Great War Effort seeks to connect the police and war service stories and histories of the men who left the Queensland Police Force (QPF) active duty to volunteer in the Australian Imperial Forces (AIF), 1914-1918.